nucleic/enaml/docs/source/dev_guides/stylesheets.rst

 :ref:`cascading`.

-The :class:`Setter <enaml.styling.Setter>` class provides the information needed to style a single facet of an object in the form of ``property`` and ``value`` attributes.
-Both attributes accept strings values and represent the property name and value to apply to a style property.
+The :class:`Setter <enaml.styling.Setter>` class provides the information needed to style a single aspect of an object in the form of ``field`` and ``value`` attributes.
+Both attributes accept strings values and represent the field name and value to apply to a widget's style.
 A setter is declared as a child of a :class:`Style <enaml.styling.Style>` object and is applied to any widget which matches the style rule.
 Multiple setters may be defined on a single style, and they are applied in the order in which they are declared.

-See the :ref:`list_of_properties` reference section for the list of supported style property names.
+See the :ref:`list_of_fields` reference section for the list of supported style field names.

 .. _selectors: